Stochastic Oscillator vs RSI: Which Momentum Indicator Fits Your Style

 - %K crossing below %D while above 80 → possible sell signal

-Because the Stochastic is simply a percentage of where the price is within its recent range, it can hit exactly 0 or 100 — and it often does.
-That makes it a lot more sensitive than the RSI, which rarely reaches those extremes.
+Because the Stochastic is just a percentage of where the price sits within its recent range, it can hit exactly 0 or 100 — and it often does.
+That makes it more sensitive than the RSI, which rarely reaches those extremes.
+On the 15-minute TSLA chart, I've found the Stochastic catches intraday moves the RSI misses entirely.

 RSI vs Stochastic Oscillator: What's the Difference?

-When you're trying to figure out whether a market is overbought or oversold, two indicators often come up: the Relative Strength Index (RSI) and the Stochastic Oscillator.
-They look similar at first glance, but they work differently and are best used in different market conditions.
-Here's a quick side-by-side comparison to help you decide which one fits your trading style.
+When you're trying to figure out whether a market is overbought or oversold, these two indicators often come up.
+They look similar at first glance, but they work differently and suit different market conditions.
+Here's a quick side-by-side comparison.

 | Aspect | RSI | Stochastic Oscillator |